I'll tell you, I am worn out shuffling papers, clicking my mouse four times to print a document.

 Clinton and Obama have made a big issue out of President Bush being insensitive to other countries, just walking all over them and stomping them and making them hate us.

-And as Lifson writes, now these two geniuses, Obama and Hillary, are blithely talking about canceling a trade deal with our two neighbors, on which both their economies now depend oil, Mexico and Canada.
+And as Lifson writes, now these two geniuses, Obama and Hillary, are blithely talking about canceling a trade deal with our two neighbors on which both their economies now depend, oil, Mexico, and Canada.

-Beijing has signaled its interest in Canada's growing oil sector.
+The Financial Times, Beijing, has signaled its interest in Canada's growing oil sector.

-Two of China's biggest energy groups, the China National Offshore Oil Company and Sinopec have invested in small Calgary-based companies with ambitions to extract heavy crude oil from oil sands in Canada.
+Two of China's biggest energy groups, the China National Offshore Oil Company and Sinopec, have invested in small Calgary-based companies with ambitions to extract heavy crude oil from oil sands in Canada.

 In the meantime, we're shutting ourselves out of any such exploration anywhere.

-Understand that we're not gonna reopen this.
+Understand that we're not going to reopen this.

-Just uh just just politics.
+Just politics.

-Uh and of course, this cannot be confirmed.
+And of course, this cannot be confirmed.

-Uh Obama's denying it, and so are these high officials in Canada are denying, but the C T V network is standing by its uh it's its story on this.
+Obama's denying it, and so are these high officials in Canada are denying.

-I don't I don't know what to believe.
+I don't know what to believe.

 I just have to say this, you know, it's a presidential campaign, just to have to say this stuff.

-These people are just not serious.
+As this whole episode, these people are just not serious.

-Uh we don't understand the distaste and the dislike and the anger they have for their own country.
+We don't understand the distaste and the dislike and the anger they have for their own country.

-The desire they have to make this country uh take it in the shorts that somehow we've got to be gotten even with for whatever reason.
+The desire they have to make this country take it in the shorts that somehow we've got to be gotten even with for whatever reason.

 It's just frustrating as hell.

-In the meantime, we need to keep Hillary viable in this, because the obvious reasons that we pointed out earlier today.
+In the meantime, we need to keep Hillary viable in this because the obvious reasons that we pointed out earlier today.

 Hello.

-Good afternoon, Russ.
+Good afternoon, Rush.

 It's an honor to speak with you.